ardiesan/ardiesan.github.io/_posts/2022-10-01-Protect-Your-Github-Commits.md

 git config user.email {github_provided_username}@users.noreply.github.com
 ```

 Now that that is configured, time to export the generated keys so we can tell GitHub which keys proves who we are.
-First step is to get the key id, specifically the short key.
+First step is to get the key id, specifically the long keyid.

 ```
-gpg --list-keys --keyid-format short
+gpg --list-keys --keyid-format long
 ```

-The shortkey is usually after `pub  ed25519/`, copy the short key and execute the command below:
+The long keyid is usually after `pub  ed25519/`, copy the long keyid and execute the command below:

 ```
-gpg --export --armor {short-key}
+gpg --export --armor {long-keyid}
 ```

 Copy the text in the terminal or use `pbcopy` to send exported data to clipboard

 ```
-gpg --export --armor {short-key} | pbcopy
+gpg --export --armor {long-keyid} | pbcopy
 ```

 Open [https://github.com/settings/keys](https://github.com/settings/keys) on a browser and click `New GPG key` button.
 Paste the key.